BerndHagen/Arctisoft-Studio-Hub/README.md

 ### **Updating Applications**

 When a new version is available, the application card shows an **Update** button with the latest version number.
 Clicking it downloads the update and applies it automatically.
-The Hub checks for updates on launch and caches release information to avoid excessive API calls.
+The Hub checks for updates on launch and notifies you when new versions are available.

 ### **Managing Applications**